keira-ryan/question/README.md

 **Topics Explored**
 1. Question 1 : How can artists use programming languages as a tool in their work?
-3. Question 2 : What do experts have to say on whether works created using AI are art or not?
+2. Question 2 : What do experts have to say on whether works created using AI are art or not?
+3. Question 3 : How do programming lanugages analyze art and identify/emulate style?

 ## Question 1: How can artists use programming languages as a tool in their work?
 With the advancement of technology, programming languages have become indispensable tools in contemporary art, allowing artists to create works that venture beyond the constraints of traditional media.
 From generative visual art to interactive installations and algorithmic music, programming opens new creative avenues that inspire a blending of aesthetics, technology, and innovation.